-Changing the Drill Bit
+Changing the Drill Bit on the Combo Drill

 The drill bit needs to be changed approximately every 150-500 cycles, depending on bit type.
 The Status Indicator on the Job Screen turns yellow at 90% of the bit's life so that you can ensure that you have a replacement bit in stock.
 When the indicator turns red, it is time to change the bit.